mhalverson/huts/README.md

 * checklist (html or plaintext)
 * map

+Special call-out that the checklist renderer is agnostic to the input -- the checkboxes are determined solely by the hut list you pass in.
+If you pass in a single hut on the North Island, it will think the North Island only has one hut.
+If you don't pass in any huts for Fiordland National Park, it will omit Fiordland National Park entirely.

+The map renderer has the same behavior -- the markers are determined solely by the hut list you pass in.
+Any regions not represented in the hut list will be omitted from the LayerControl.

 # Setup

 * `virtualenv env` to create a virtualenv named env that will hold our